HarryJamesGreenblatt/A-Riff-In-React/docs/04-local-development.md

 # Local Development Guide

-This guide provides step-by-step instructions for setting up and running the A Riff In React application locally using Docker Compose.
+This guide provides step-by-step instructions for setting up and running the A Riff In React application locally.

 ## Quick Start